newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/register-for-taxes.md

 > - `NJ Tax ID|tax-id`
 > - `Business Tax PIN|tax-pin`
 > - Authorization to Collect Sales Tax Certificate (if applicable)
+>
+> *If you registered online, you will receive an email confirmation where you can download your BRC.
+It may take up to 72 hours before you can download your BRC on a public site.
+Your PIN may take longer as it will be sent through the mail.*